-The canon ending of Resident Evil, though, is again made up of varying factors across both stories, including the survival of Chris, Jill, Barry, and Rebecca, the destruction of the Mansion, and the hatred Wesker grows for Chris.
+The canon ending of Resident Evil is again made up of varying factors across both stories, including the survival of Chris, Jill, Barry, and Rebecca, the destruction of the Mansion, Wesker's supposed 'death, and the hatred Wesker grows for Chris.

 Considered to be a last resort tactic, the knife does very little damage and has dangerously small reach.
 Because of its low effectiveness, it is usually best for the player to just run or attempt to avoid the enemy rather than combat it.
-While it is also still the same weapon, both Chris and Jill have their own different style of knife, though the differences are purely cosmetic.
+Both Chris and Jill have their own different style of knife, though the differences are purely cosmetic.

 Jill Valentine's starting handgun, which Chris Redfield also eventually procures as his pistol as he lost it in the forest.
-The beretta is the weapon of choice to handle lesser enemies such as zombies.
-When playing as Chris Redfield, the player has the chance to kill an enemy just with one shot, courtesy of Chris' skills in marksmanship.
+The beretta is the weapon of choice to handle lesser enemies such as zombies and Cerberus dogs.
+When playing as Chris Redfield, the player has the chance to kill an enemy just with one shot, courtesy of Chris's skills in marksmanship.

 Returning from the original is the Python Magnum Revolver.
-Simply massive in size, the Anaconda is the second most powerful weapon in the game behind the Rocket Launcher and the Defense Gun.
+Simply massive in size, the Python is the third most powerful weapon in the game behind the Rocket Launcher and the Defense Gun.
 It can kill all lesser enemies just with one shot and is a reliable contender against boss battles.
 Though as one may expect, ammunition is terribly scarce.

 About as reliable as ever, the remake's shotgun has a strong kick and plenty of power, making it a fine choice for just about any enemy across the game.
 It can kill a zombie outright with just a single shot when aimed at the head, and it can even keep Hunters at bay as well.
 When facing against certain boss battles, like Plant 42, the character will be shown to aim down the barrel whereas they usually aim from the hip.